Pumpkin Spice Macarons

 Pumpkin Spice Macarons designed to look like a carved pumpkin.

-You can leave the decorating portion for your guests to doodle their own fun designs on the macaron shells as a fun party activity.
+You can leave the decorating portion for your guests to doodle their fun designs on the macaron shells as a fun party activity.

 You’ll love seeing the smiles on your guests’ faces when you serve these darling pumpkin spice macarons.